-Preference shares which are redeemable at the option of the holder have been classified as liability in the financial statements.
+Preference shares class B which are redeemable at the option of the Company have been classified as equity in the financial statements.

 (g) Provisions

 Provisions are recognised in the statement of financial position when the Company has a present legal or constructive obligation as a result of past events, it is probable that an outflow of resources will be required to settle the obligation, and a reliable estimate of the amount can be made.